Stuffed with seasoned breadcrumbs and cheese, this authentic Italian artichoke recipe is passed down for generations.

 salt & pepper, to taste

-How to choose: look for artichokes that feel heavy for their size, with firm, tightly packed leaves.
+Look for artichokes that feel heavy for their size, with firm, tightly packed leaves.
 It’s perfectly fine if they have purple undertones.
-You should avoid artichokes with leaves that are spongy, loose, dry, split or browning.
+You should avoid artichokes with leaves that are spongy, loose, dry, split, or browning.

-How to store: don’t rinse or cut the artichokes.
-Instead, sprinkle the stem with water, place in a plastic storage bag, and refrigerate.
+Don’t rinse or cut the artichokes.
+Instead, sprinkle the stem with water, place it in a plastic storage bag, and refrigerate.
 They will hold up very well for 3 – 5 days until ready to use.

 For more great artichoke recipes, check out: